 A short sale occurs when a homeowner with serious financial problems sells their home for less than what they owe on the mortgage.
 A real estate short sale is an offer of a property at a sale price lower than the amount owed on the current owner's mortgage.
 A short sale is the sale of real property for which the lender is willing to accept less than the amount owed on the mortgage.
 A short sale, also known as a pre-foreclosure sale, is when you sell your home for less than the remaining balance of your mortgage.

 If the mortgage servicer agrees to a short sale, you can sell your house and pay off a portion of your mortgage balance with the profits.
 Depending on your situation, you may be asked to make a financial contribution to cover the balance, but once the short sale is complete, you will be exempt from your responsibility to pay the remaining balance, which is called a “deficit exemption”.
 A short sale occurs when a property is sold for less than what is owed on the mortgage with the lender's approval.
 Learn about the advantages and disadvantages of these types of transactions for the seller and the buyer.
+You can also check out sites such as Airdeed Homes San Antonio if you're looking for properties that might be a prospective sale.

 Since short selling is a desperate effort to avoid foreclosure for both the seller and their lender, they will only come to fruition if those two parties have established that short selling is the best alternative.
 While there may be cases where a short sale property is actually a great deal, that won't always be true, so be careful.
 Home sellers who participate in short selling can expect to submit several signatures and documents to their mortgage lender to show that they cannot repay the full value of the loan.
 After a foreclosure, most people must wait seven years before getting another home loan (while a short sale can cause you to wait two years).